 The project is open to any class in Hampton Roads.

 Each student must conduct quarterly measurements, submit a final presentation on a recommended or related topic, and submit a signed pledge to do their part to create a community that is resilient to the effects of flooding.

 Requirements are outlined more fully in the FAQ.

 All students need some type of smart device with a data plan (not just a Wi-Fi enabled device) to perform the quarterly measurements described below.

-Upon selection, which begins right now, teachers will be contacted by WHRO with additional information, including detailed instructions on how to use the Sea Level Rise app, a sample Student Pledge, training options, and how to submit the required student items noted below.
+Upon enrollment, teachers will be contacted by WHRO with additional information, including detailed instructions on how to use the Sea Level Rise app, a sample Student Pledge, training options, and how to submit the requested student items noted below.